YunoHost/doc/dev.md

 - Name of "private" functions should start with a `_`

-##### Don't forget

-- (Might not be necessary anymore) Each time you edit the actionsmap, you should force the refresh of the cache with `rm /var/cache/moulinette/actionsmap/yunohost.pkl`

 ### Working on the YunoHost web administration interface

-- Work in `/vagrant/yunohost-admin/src/`.
+- Work in `/ynh-dev/yunohost-admin/src/`.

-- Run `/vagrant/ynh-dev use-git yunohost-admin`.
+- Run `cd /ynh-dev && ./ynh-dev use-git yunohost-admin`.
 It launches gulp, such as each time you modify sources, it recompiles the code and you can use it by refreshing (Ctrl+F5) your web administration.
 To stop the command, just do Ctrl+C.